ericjorgensen/ericjorgensen/README.md

 - I view it as part of my job to be available when you need me.
 If you want to reach me outside of work hours, please call, text, email, Slack, etc. at any time.
 I mean it.

 ## Communication 🗯️

-As a child of AIM (screen name: guitarer1c2 🖥️), I love chatting on Slack.
-That said, it’s also important that we talk regularly face-to-face (okay, over video chat) as well.
-At minimum, we'll have a weekly synchronous 1:1.
-If you prefer synchronous video/audio communication, please let me know, and I will use that as our default.
+As a child of AIM (screen name: guitarer1c2 🖥️), I love chatting on Slack!
+DMs are always open.
+That said, I believe that it is also important that we talk regularly face-to-face (okay, over video chat) as well.
+At minimum, I do weekly synchronous 1:1s with my direct reports.
+I also do skip-levels with all engineers in the org every couple of months at minimum.
+You can also schedule a skip with me any time you'd like.

 **The bottom line:** if you want to talk, we’ll talk!
 My 📆 is public — you can and should schedule time with me whenever you want/need to.

 ## A final note on feedback 🦸‍♂️
-I love feedback!
+I mentioned this above, but I'll say it again: I love feedback!
 Feedback is critical to your success at GitHub — and mine as well.
 You would be doing me a huge favor if you give me constructive feedback to help me do my job better 🙇

 Let's build something amazing together! ✨